spsforks/SCons-scons-wiki/GSoC2008/Ideas.md

 ### Don't Rebuild if Only "Comments" Differ

 If only the comments in a file change, there's no need to rebuild anything that depends on it.
-This can easily be accomplished by stripping out comments (and other extraneous content) when calculating the signature. [[!bug 193]] discusses this, including some tips for implementation, although the approach suggested there may not be adequate in all cases.
+This can easily be accomplished by stripping out comments (and other extraneous content) when calculating the signature. [bug #193](/SCons/scons/issues/193) discusses this, including some tips for implementation, although the approach suggested there may not be adequate in all cases.

 The complication here is that the source for one tool could be comments for another.
 For example, the C compiler and the Oxygen documentation system operate on the same files, but they have different ideas about what the significant content is.
 Changing the documentation should not trigger the C compiler and changing the code should not trigger the documentation system.